-The Association purchased a 28-foot kitchen trailer in February 2017 and rents the trailer to a third-party for a fee on an annual basis.
+The Association purchased a 28-foot kitchen trailer and rents the trailer to a third-party for a fee on an annual basis.
 The third-party uses the trailer to sell food and beverages to residents of the Villages.

 Other Revenue